 We managed to get a picture in front of the famous Christmas tree, although it was crowded and there was some interference.

-Caroline is a big Audrey Hepburn fan and loves the movie Breakfast at Tiffany’s, so visiting Tiffany’s was a high priority for this trip, but we took a short detour at Saks and walked through the luxury handbag departments and did a lot of drooling before heading up the street to the Tiffany’s Flagship Store.
+C is a big Audrey Hepburn fan and loves the movie Breakfast at Tiffany’s, so visiting Tiffany’s was a high priority for this trip, but we took a short detour at Saks and walked through the luxury handbag departments and did a lot of drooling before heading up the street to the Tiffany’s Flagship Store.

-It was busy, but the gentleman who helped us was really sweet and gave Caroline the royal treatment.
+It was busy, but the gentleman who helped us was really sweet and gave C the royal treatment.
 She selected a small silver knot necklace that we agreed is the perfect commemoration of her Sweet 16.

 After that, we had about an hour or so before our show, and we grabbed some lunch.
 It was nice to sit and relax, as we’d done a fair amount of standing and walking.